-The Marlow - Maidenhead Passengers' Association is the action group for all public transport users - bus and train - in the area served by the Maidenhead to Marlow railway line in the Thames Valley including its former route into High Wycombe.
-We lobby the operators and local government on behalf of users to improve services and facilities, and we bring you timely information regarding proposed and actual service changes.
+The Marlow - Maidenhead Passengers' Association is the public transport user group - bus and train - in the area served by the Maidenhead to Marlow railway line in the Thames Valley including its former route into High Wycombe.
+We cover main line services from Taplow, Maidenhead and Twyford as well as High Wycombe station.
+The Association’s Constitution may be viewed here.

 Table 120 Marlow Branch

 Marlow Branch (HTML)

 Unit 165134 crosses Cock Marsh on 6.4.2013.
 Click photo to enlarge.

 Following the demise of the last through services from Bourne End to London, GWR will be running an additional morning service to/from Marlow in